Skip to main content

 Impact Example: Extending the life of 50 HVAC units by 3 years (from 20 to 23) delays $2M in replacements, keeping them out of the deferred maintenance calculation longer.

 The reinvestment rate is the percentage of your portfolio's CRV you invest in capital renewal annually.
-Industry benchmark: 2-4% of CRV per year to maintain stable FCI.
+The industry benchmark is 2-4% of CRV per year to maintain stable FCI.
+Many organizations are spending well below this threshold, causing FCI to rise every year.

 Portfolio CRV:$50,000,000